The Third Life of Eddie Mann

-ANGEL: You’re thinking that sounds a little strange, seeing as we just met.
-But I think strangers ought to extend the same level of respect as long time friends.
-I mean, isn’t that part of what’s wrong with the world?
+ANGEL: You’re thinking that sounds strange, seeing as we just met.
+But I think strangers ought to extend the same level of respect as long-time friends.
+I mean, isn’t that what’s wrong with the world?
 I know it’s not much, but I figure if I start to show respect for people I’ve just met, it might catch on, and maybe this world will be a better place.
 So I respect your decision and I won’t try to stop you.

 EDDIE: Oh … well, good.
 Thank you.

 ANGEL: You’re welcome.

 There is a short silence, during which ANGEL checks his watch.